Run your Memcache app with Azure Managed Cache Service

 The Memcache client shim is installed on the client that is accessing the cache.
 This is generally the Azure role that has the application itself.
 The client shim supports local cache.

 The shim is a translation layer.
-It translates Memcache client calls to the Azure Cache API.
-The shim has two parts –a Memcache protocol handler, and an Azure Cache client.
-The shim – the translation layer – is installed on the client itself, wherever the Get and Put calls to Azure Cache API are made from.
+It translates Memcache client calls to the Managed Cache Service API.
+The shim has two parts –a Memcache protocol handler, and an Managed Cache Service client.
+The shim – the translation layer – is installed on the client itself, wherever the Get and Put calls to Managed Cache Service API are made from.

 When the Memcache client is pointed to localhost as the Memcache server, memcache operations will be initially handled by the local instance of the shim.
-The shim will translate the operation to a cache API request and send it to the Azure Cache.
+The shim will translate the operation to a cache API request and send it to the Managed Cache Service.

 |Before starting, ensure that you have the cache endpoint and the access key for your cache.
 For more information about creating a cache, see How to: Create a Cache for Azure Managed Cache Service.
 For more information about access keys, see Controlling Access using Access Keys.|